ElizaKartchner/startup/README.md

 Caddy acts as a gateway to our different services and to host our static web application files.
 Caddy has ACME support built into it by default.
 We used Caddy to request a certificate from Let's Encrypt for you domain name.

+# simon notes
+It is important to test your files before you deploy them to your production environment.
+As I was creating the simon html files, I noticed that they all had the same footer and the same header.
+Within the header each file contained the navigation elements allowing the user to go from page to page.